 We had a family discussion about what happens if Michael falls in and all bets are on as to whether any of us will jump in after him.
 Through my sleepy fog I’m thinking perhaps not.
 Dealing with teenagers requires sufficient sleep and a sense of humor.
 Lacking the former diminishes the latter.
 I was experiencing a deficit of both.

-Daniel and I split from the group and went on to the Grand Epicerie in search of Tonga beans and Michael and Francois went back to the apartment.
-A word about Tonga Beans.
+Daniel and I split from the group and went on to the Grand Epicerie in search of Tonka beans and Michael and Francois went back to the apartment.
+A word about Tonka Beans.
 They have a seductive flavor with anise, vanilla and cinnamon notes, and I can’t wait to try them in a creme brûlée or Semifreddo.
 However, they are prohibited in the US.
 Why, you ask?
 Well, if you eat thirty of them they are fatal.
+The French are sensible enough to know someone won’t eat thirty but if they do tant pis.
 We are are going to buy less than thirty so I hope they will allow us to bring them in the country.

 Later, we met up at my belle mere’s apartment to see Francois’ two brothers and Cousin Adam, the worlds greatest baby sitter after Daniel.

 Michael was lovely.
 He’s magnificent when we’re doing what interests him.
 Aren’t we all?
 Kids with ADHD have no tolerance for engaging in activities that don’t hold their interest.
 That’s the deal.
 Being a teenager now is just icing on the cake 😞